ULL-ESIT-PL/nicole/README.md

 - Import (still gotta check if every path works and more tests about dependency cycles)

-- Structures of data (can access either as a getter or to set the attributes after constructor, just missing methods)
+- Structures of data (can access either as a getter or to set the attributes after constructor, just missing methods and nested types)

 ## Features yet to implement